Leiden-chemical-immunology/Glyco-PAINT-Java/README.md

 ## Software environment

-The software has been tested on a MacBook M3 Max with MacOS 26.
+The software has been tested on a MacBook M3 Max with macOS 26.